 It's well known that the majority of team Rock My Wedding want to jet off to the South of France and renew our vows.
-And, after carrying out our polls on Instagram, a lot of you will be saying 'I do' aboard too.
-In fact, one in five U.K couples now have destination weddings.
-So we thought we'd pop together a feature for all the things you should consider if you're marrying in sunnier climes.
+With one in five U.K couples now hoping for destination weddings, we thought we'd pop together a feature for all the things you should consider if you're marrying in sunnier climes.
 Plus don't forget to listen to Series 2, Episode 5 of our Podcast: Destination Weddings and Where to Start, for lots more advice from Charlotte and Becky regarding the legal aspects that come into play.
 They are also joined by Kim from Love Cloth who shares her current experience of planning her wedding in Mallorca.
 Passports at the ready!

 - First things first you should choose your dream destination and venue.
 Maybe there's a location that holds special meaning to you as a couple, or maybe you've always wanted to visit there and thought this was the perfect opportunity.